 Beyond Just Employee Health Screening; Room Scheduling Systems to Support the Hybrid Work Model

 According to McKinsey Research, 52% of employees prefer hybrid work models in the post-pandemic world.
-Organizations need to be ready to accept new employee expectations while continuing to drive productivity and participation.
+Organizations need to be ready to accept new employee health expectations while continuing to drive productivity and participation.
 Tech industry leaders such as Google and Microsoft are setting an example for how to operate with a fully hybrid model.
 For instance, Microsoft believes in “equitable, inclusive experiences,” meaning that the meeting experience will be just as superior at home as it is in-office.
 On-demand workspaces supported by technology help employees with in-person collaboration, as well as virtual with sufficient video conferencing resources (i.e., Microsoft Teams, Zoom).
 The office must be multifunctional, for work including independent and joint effort initiatives.

-Beyond adopting QR codes for signing-in to complete employee health screening, it is important to reiterate the value of a unified model that includes room booking solutions.
+Beyond adopting QR codes for signing-in to complete health screening, it is important to reiterate the value of a unified model that includes room booking solutions.
 This includes office hoteling.
 Employees that come to the office will need to schedule conference rooms or private workspaces in advance to maintain physical distance from colleagues.
 Again, through scanning QR codes contactlessly, employers can streamline booking and provide a seamless environment to attend to.
 Reservation of rooms is based on location and resources.
 The amalgamation of schedule management is useful for checking other employees’ calendars.
 Compliance personnel can set room capacities and use digital signage to ensure instructions are being followed, while a dashboard can provide insights to better understand space utilization.

 Safety and Cleaning Made Easier With Room Scheduling Tools